-What Nutrients Can A Poorly Planned vegan diet Overlook?
+What Nutrients Can A Poorly Planned Vegan Diet Overlook?

-According to studies, vegans have lower intakes of vitamin B12, iron, calcium, vitamin D, omega-3 fatty acids, and zinc than nonvegetarians Thus, it’s critical for vegans to find vegan-friendly substitutes of these nutrients.
+According to studies, vegans have lower intakes of vitamin B12, iron, calcium, vitamin D, omega-3 fatty acids, and zinc than nonvegetarians Thus, it’s critical for vegans to find vegan-friendly substitutes for these nutrients.
 Fortunately, this is easy with the right knowledge.

 People following a vegan diet must ensure that all of their nutritional needs are satisfied.
 Veganism entails avoiding all animal-based foods such as meat, poultry, eggs, and dairy.